fleetdm/fleet/handbook/company/why-this-way.md

 > Here is [an example of a deliberate decision to make broken images in Fleet fail more loudly](https://github.com/fleetdm/fleet/issues/12305#issuecomment-1671924257) so that they can't be overlooked, even though this might slow down short-term development.

+## Why use short and simple issue templates?

+Fleet's core value of [🟣openness](https://fleetdm.com/handbook/company#openness) can only be achieved when all users are empowered to submit bugs and feature requests.

+Issue templates streamline the issue writing and resolving process.
+Short and simple templates gather only the necessary information without confusing or discouraging the writer.
+This type of template empowers bug reporters and feature requesters to easily submit issues, allowing faster [🟠ownership](https://fleetdm.com/handbook/company#ownership) and [🟢results](https://fleetdm.com/handbook/company#results).

+Most importantly, short and simple issue templates display [🔴empathy](https://fleetdm.com/handbook/company#empathy) for users, respecting their time and energy.
+This respect fosters positive client/company relationships and contributes positively to Fleet's professional reputation.

 ## Why don't we sell like everyone else?